 We do not have a sales organization for the marketing, sales and distribution of any pharmaceutical products.
 In order to commercialize ANEB-001, we must develop these capabilities on our own or make arrangements with third parties for the marketing, sales and distribution of our products, if approved.
 The establishment and development of a direct sales force will be expensive and time-consuming and could delay our product launch, and we cannot be certain that we would be able to successfully develop this capability.
 As a result, we may seek one or more partners to handle some or all of the sales, marketing and distribution of our products once approved.
 There also may be certain markets within the United States and elsewhere for our product candidates that receive approval for which we may seek a co-promotion arrangement.
 However, we may not be able to enter into arrangements with third parties to sell any of our products that may be approved on favorable terms, or at all.
-In the event, we are unable to develop our own marketing and sales force or collaborate with a third-party marketing and sales organization, we will not be able to commercialize our current or future product candidates following approval, which will negatively impact our ability to generate product revenues.
+In the event, we are unable to develop our own marketing approval, which will negatively impact our ability to generate product revenues.
+Furthermore, whether we commercialize our current or future product candidates following approval, which will negatively impact our ability to generate product revenues.
 Furthermore, whether we commercialize our product candidates following approval on our own or rely on a third party, our ability to generate revenue would be dependent on the effectiveness of the sales force.
-In addition, to the extent we rely on third parties to commercialize any product candidate that may be approved in the future, we would likely receive less revenues than if we commercialized such product candidates ourselves.
+In addition, to the extent we rely on third parties to commercialize any product candidates that may be approved likely receive less revenues than if we commercialized such product candidates ourselves.